Landing at Nadzab: Assault

 Next came the C-47s, flying at 400 to 500 ft at 100 to 105 mph.
 Dropping commenced at 10:22.
 Each aircraft dropped all its men in ten seconds and the whole regiment was unloaded in four and a half minutes.
 Following the transports came five B-17s with their racks loaded with 300 lb packages with parachutes, to be dropped to the paratroopers on call by panel signals as they needed them.
 This mobile supply unit stayed for much of the day, eventually dropping 15 tons of supplies.
 A group of 24 B-24s and four B-17s, which left the column just before the junction of the Watut and the Markham attacked the Japanese defensive position at Heath's Plantation, about halfway between Nadzab and Lae.
 Five B-25 weather aircraft were used along the route and over the passes, to keep the units informed on weather to be encountered during their flights to the rendezvous.
 Generals MacArthur, Kenney, and Vasey observed the operation, from separate B-17s.
-Later, MacArthur received the Air Medal for having "personally led the American paratroopers" and "skillfully directed this historic operation".
+Later, MacArthur received the Air Medal for having "personally led the American paratroopers" and "skilfully directed this historic operation".
 During the operation, including the bombing of Heath's, a total of 92 lt of high-explosive bombs was dropped, 32 lt of fragmentation bombs were dropped and 42,580 rounds of .50 calibre and 5,180 rounds of .30 calibre ammunition were expended.